Lockie66/Conversion_cplusplus/README.md

 # Conversion_cplusplus
-Conversion of base imperial measurements to metric
+Conversion of base imperial measurements to metric units of measure